suzzy777/Flaky_tests/README.md

 1. First it takes input of the input csv file which contains information about order dependent flaky tests, their polluter, cleaner, patch and creates an md5checksum for each row – which will give each OD (Order Dependent) test, polluter, cleaner, patch group some unique md5hecksum value.
 It creates a new csv file with the added md5sha for all the tests.
 2. By parsing the csv file, we get the GitHub repository links of the projects with flaky tests and clone the projects from GitHub in our local machine.
 3. Then it installs the dependencies using requirements.txt files given in each project.
 The requirements.txt files are sometimes named differently such as test_requirements.txt, requirements-dev.txt etc.
 4. Next, it performs pytest twice, first to check if the OD test fails or passes in isolation and then to check if it passes or fails when its run after its polluter/state-setter.
+These pytest results are saved in individual csv files the corresponding cloned project folders.
 5. Then it checks if the tests are still order dependent at the latest version by checking the following conditions:
 -	If it was previously labelled as a victim and it currently passes in isolation but fails when run after a polluter, it’s order dependent and a victim.
 -	If it was previously labelled as a brittle and it currently fails in isolation but passes when run after state-setter, it’s order dependent and a brittle.